suffolklibraries/lgc/content/collections/events/danceeast-youth-takeover-1.md

     content:
       -
         type: text
-        text: 'Ipswich train station is a 12-minute walk from DanceHouse.'
+        text: 'Ipswich train station is a 12-minute walk from the DanceHouse.'
   -
     type: paragraph
     content: